FC Bayern Munich: Early years (1900s–1960s)

 After the end of the Second World War in 1945, Bayern became a member of the Oberliga Süd, the southern conference of the German first division, which was split five ways at that time.
 Bayern struggled, hiring and firing 13 coaches between 1945 and 1963.
-Landauer returned from exile in 1947 and was once again appointed club president, the tenure lasted until 1951.
+Landauer returned from exile in 1947, and was once again appointed club president, the tenure lasted until 1951.
 He remains as the club's president with the longest accumulated tenure.
-Landauer has been deemed as inventor of Bayern as a professional club and his memory is being upheld by the Bayern ultras Schickeria.
+Landauer has been deemed the most important figure in Bayern's transition to a professional club.
 In 1955, the club was relegated but returned to the Oberliga in the following season and won the DFB-Pokal for the first time, beating Fortuna Düsseldorf 1–0 in the final.

 The club struggled financially, though, verging on bankruptcy at the end of the 1950s.
-Manufacturer ousted president Reitlinger, who was later convicted for financial irregularities, was ousted in the elections of 1958 by the industrialist Roland Endler.
-He provided financial stability for the club.
+President Reitlinger was ousted in the club's elections of 1958 by the industrialist Roland Endler, who provided financial stability for the club.
 Under his reign, Bayern had its best years in the Oberliga.
 Endler was no longer a candidate in 1962, when Wilhelm Neudecker, who became wealthy in the postwar construction boom, replaced him.

 In 1963, the Oberligas in Germany were consolidated into one national league, the Bundesliga.
 Five teams from the Oberliga South were admitted.
-The key for qualifying for the Bundesliga was the accumulated record of the last twelve years, where Bayern was only the sixth-ranked club.
-To boot, local rivals TSV 1860 Munich, ranked seventh, were champions of the last Oberliga-Süd season and were given preference on the basis of this achievement.
-After initial protests of Bayern for alleged mistreatment remained fruitless, president Neudecker rose to the challenge and hired Zlatko Čajkovski, who in 1962 led 1.
+The key to qualifying for the Bundesliga was the accumulated record of the last twelve years, where Bayern was only the sixth-ranked club.
+To boot, local rivals 1860 Munich, ranked seventh, were champions of the last Oberliga-Süd season and were given preference on the basis of this achievement.
+After initial protests by Bayern for alleged mistreatment remained fruitless, president Neudecker rose to the challenge and hired Zlatko Čajkovski, who in 1962 led 1.
 FC Köln to the national championship.
-Fielding a team with young talents like Franz Beckenbauer, Gerd Müller and Sepp Maier – who would later be collectively referred to as the axis, they achieved promotion to the Bundesliga in 1965.
+Fielding a team with young players like Franz Beckenbauer, Gerd Müller and Sepp Maier – who would later be collectively referred to as the axis, they achieved promotion to the Bundesliga in 1965.